 Black Friday and Cyber Monday, the two largest sales days of the holiday season have come and gone.
 Many remember the news headlines from last year regarding the massive amounts of credit and debit card information that was stolen from the retailer giant, Target.
 Thousands of consumers fell victim to this theft of data, resulting in mass card cancellations and widespread anxiety.
 Whether you are done with your holiday starting or yet to even start, here are some tips on how to protect your identity, your credit, and your pocket this season.

-- Cash is King – in a world of plastic and direct deposit, very few Americans actually carry cash in their wallets.
+- Cash is King – in a world of plastic, and direct deposit, very few Americans carry money in their wallets.
 However, cash is accepted in nearly every brick and mortar retail store and does not carry any sensitive information along with it.
 If you plan on visiting multiple retailers for single purchases, this might be the way to go.

 - Use only Secure Websites – Nearly every small business retailer has a webpage where shoppers can order online.
-Look for retailers who utilize secure SSL server.
+Look for retailers who utilize a secure SSL server.
 You can check by observing the web address.
 If the address begins with https://, it is a secure server.
-If it begins http://, it is not secure.
+If it begins https://, it is not safe.

 If you need assistance in repairing your credit or filing a claim against a retailer for unauthorized transactions, call (352) 505-8900 to schedule a consultation with an attorney.
 To learn more about consumer law, please visit one of our consumer law pages: https://www.352law.com/practice-areas/consumer-law/.